 -

-We primarily focus on rehabilitating small wildlife native to Georgia, including fawns, squirrels, opossums, cats, and other small animals.
+We primarily focus on rehabilitating fawns to Georgia, but the list includes, squirrels, opossums, cats, and other small wildlife.

 -

-Yes, we are a 100% donation-based non-profit organization committed to the welfare of Georgia's small wildlife.
+Yes, we are a 100% donation-based 502c3 non-profit organization committed to the welfare of Georgia's small wildlife so all of your donations are tax-deductible and can be matched within many corporate charity programs.

 -